iPhone SE vs. iPhone 8: What's best for budget-minded Apple fans?

-In a bid to lure budget-minded iPhone fans, iPhone SE debuted for $399 (£419, AU$749).
-The iPhone SE's specs and looks are similar to the iPhone 8 from three years ago, which is likely the reason why the company discontinued its 2017 when it announced the iPhone SE.
+In a bid to lure budget-minded iPhone fans, the iPhone SE debuted for $399 (£419, AU$749).
+The iPhone SE's specs and looks are similar to the iPhone 8 from three years ago, which is likely the reason why Apple discontinued its 2017 iPhone when it announced the iPhone SE.

 Read more: iPhone SE 2020 is proof that Apple won't actually bring back the tiny phone